QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 * Scripts
 * Settings, Shaders

-➡️ You can create scene, materials, scripts, etc. from there.
+➡️ You can create scenes, materials, scripts, etc. from there.
 </div></div>

 <hr class="sep-both">